lukamiletic95/papers/State machine replication.md

 * *C - Client*

 Although this is the simplest approach in implementing a client-server service, its main disadvantage is in having only one server.
 In case that server becomes faulty, the whole service will be unavailable to a client.
+That one server may be considered a single point of failure.

 Therefore, we assume another, more advanced and reliable client-server architecture, shown in *Figure #*, which is based on replicating servers using ***state machine*** approach.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyNjk0MTgwNiwxMDQ3MTU5NzU2LC0xND
+eyJoaXN0b3J5IjpbLTEzNTU3MjIyMDAsMTA0NzE1OTc1NiwtMT
-E3MzkyNzk5LDE0NzU4ODI2NTEsMTc0ODE3OTY4XX0=
+QxNzM5Mjc5OSwxNDc1ODgyNjUxLDE3NDgxNzk2OF19
 -->